gaecan04/krusty-club/AP-protocol(2).md

 ```

 ### Nack
-If an error occurs, then a Nack is sent.
-A Nack can be of type:
+If an error occurs, then a `Nack` is sent.
-1. **ErrorInRouting**: If a drone receives a Message and the next hop specified in the Source Routing Header is not a neighbor of the drone, then it sends Error to the client.
-2. **Dropped**: If a drone receives a Message that must be dropped due to the Packet Drop Rate, then it sends Dropped to the client.
+The NackTypes are described in the Drone Protocol section.

-Source Routing Header contains the path to the client, which can be obtained by reversing the list of hops contained in the Source Routing Header of the problematic Message.
+When a `Nack` is sent back the Source Routing Header contains the path to the src_id, which can be obtained by reversing the list of hops contained in the Source Routing Header of the problematic Packet.

-This message cannot be dropped by drones due to Packet Drop Rate.
+This Packet cannot be dropped by drones due to Packet Drop Rate.

 ```rust
 pub struct Nack {